School of Education

 - Music Education (primary-12th grade), School of Humanities and Performing Arts

-- Exercise Science (teaching) (primary-12th grade), School of Education, Human Development, and Consumer Sciences
+- Exercise Science (teaching) (primary-12th grade), School of Education

-- Exercise Science (Allied Health), School of Education, Human Development, and Consumer Sciences
+- Exercise Science (Allied Health), School of Education

-- Exercise Science (Sports Management), School of Education, Human Development, and Consumer Sciences
+- Exercise Science (Sports Management), School of Education

 - Social Studies Education (6th -12th grade), School of Behavioral and Social Sciences

-- Special Education with a specialization in Learning and Behavioral Disorders (master program, primary-12th grade), School of Education, Human Development, and Consumer Sciences
+- Special Education with a specialization in Learning and Behavioral Disorders (Masters program, primary-12th grade), School of Education

-In addition to the TEPs, the School of Education, Human Development, and Consumer Sciences offers two professional programs that prepares graduates for professional careers in fields other than education: BA Child Development and Family Relations and BA Physical Education (non-teaching) with a track in Exercise and Sports Studies or a track in Sports Management.
+In addition to the TEPs, the School of Education offers two programs that prepare graduates for professional careers in fields other than education: BA Child Development and Family Relations (CDF) and BA Physical Education (non-teaching) with a track in Exercise and Sports Studies or in Sports Management.

 Professional Standards